any-docs/css/content/guides/grid_layout/index.md

   - A look at how CSS grid layout can both help and harm accessibility.

 - [Realizing common layouts using grids](/guides/Grid_layout/Common_grid_layouts)
-  - A few different layouts demonstrating different techniques you can use when designing with CSS grid layouts, including using {{cssxref("grid-template-areas")}}, a 12-column flexible grid system, and a product listing using auto-placement.
+  - A few different layouts demonstrating different techniques you can use when designing with CSS grid layouts, including using `grid-template-areas`, a 12-column flexible grid system, and a product listing using auto-placement.

 - [Subgrid](/guides/Grid_layout/Subgrid)
   - What subgrid does with use cases and design patterns that subgrid solves.